SJTU-CGM/WebPhyloTree/README.md

 ### Tree Construction

-The most simple way looks like this. `"rectangular"` can be replaced with `"circular"` or `"unrooted"` to use the other types of layout.
+The most simple way to construct a tree looks like this. `"rectangular"` can be replaced with `"circular"` or `"unrooted"` to use the other types of layout.

 ```javascript
 var tree = WebTree.load("rectangular", description);